meilisearch/meilisearch/README.md

 docker run -p 7700:7700 -v "$(pwd)/data.ms:/data.ms" getmeili/meilisearch
 ```

+#### Announcing a cloud-hosted MeiliSearch

+Join the closed beta by filling out this [form](https://meilisearch.typeform.com/to/FtnzvZfh).

 #### Try MeiliSearch in our Sandbox

 Create a MeiliSearch instance in [MeiliSearch Sandbox](https://sandbox.meilisearch.com/).
 This instance is free, and will be active for 48 hours.